-We maintain knowledge through training, reading, self-study and reflection as well as collaboration with others.
+We maintain knowledge through our work with other like minded societies and through training, reading, self-study and reflection.
 SETAC North America actively seeks opportunities to engage in such issues.
-For example, SETAC North America is a member of the Societies Consortium on Harassment in STEMM.
+For example, SETAC North America is a member of the Societies Consortium on Inclusion in STEMM.
 The consortium started to review sexual harassment and quickly expanded its purview, recognizing that sexual harassment is often an extension of misogyny and racism.
 SETAC North America is also part of the ACCESS network.
 Further, staff and leaders are active in self-study and research, which we broadcast via articles in our newsletters and on our social media, and we supplement with mandatory training programs.
 Starting in 2020, all SETAC North America staff and board regularly receive training in inclusion issues such as awareness, microaggression, bias, and harassment.